lf-edge/eden/sdn/examples/explicit-proxy/README.md

 This proxy is able to access the outside world (no firewall rules defined, i.e. all is allowed) and furthermore it is using a different DNS server than the device, logically labeled as `dns-server-for-proxy`, which is able to translate Adam's domain name.\
-Note that DNS server used by the device (`dns-server-for-device`) is able to translate only the domain name of the proxy.
-This is sufficient, because with explicitly configured proxy DNS resolution of a destination address is being done by the proxy (which learns the address from the header of the HTTPS CONNECT or HTTP GET/POST/etc. request), not by the device.
+With explicitly configured proxy, DNS resolution of a destination address is being done by the proxy (which learns the address from the header of the HTTPS CONNECT or HTTP GET/POST/etc. request), not by the device.
 Destination IP address of requests coming out from the device is that of the proxy.\
 Also, the network to which the device is connected is configured to have a route leading towards the proxy: `"reachableEndpoints": ["my-client", "dns-server-for-device", "my-proxy"]`.
 The proxy performs MITM proxying for all destinations (including the Adam controller),